TosbackCgusBridge-Bot/CGUs-versions/Drugs/Privacy Policy.md

-Changes were made to this privacy policy on June 26th, 2017.
-Additional clarity on the visibility of usernames.
-Specifically that usernames are publicly visible on the Drugs.com web site upon registration.
+Changes were made to this privacy policy on July 3rd, 2017.
+Added more specific information in regard to third party service providers.
+Updated statements on tracking technologies and disclosure of personal data.
 Historical changes can be viewed here.

 Privacy Policy

 For the purposes of this privacy policy, the terms "We", "Us", "Our" and "Drugs.com" refer to Our web site www.drugs.com.
 The terms "You" “Your” and "end-user" refer to You as a user of this web site.
 This privacy policy applies to www.drugs.com owned and operated by Drugsite Trust, doing business as Drugs.com.
 This privacy policy describes how Drugsite Trust collects and uses the personal information You provide on Our web site: http://www.drugs.com.
 It also describes the choices available to You regarding Our use of Your personally identifiable information (PII) and how You can access and update this information and what information may be shared with third party service providers.

-TRUSTe

-Drugs.com has received TRUSTe's Privacy Seal signifying that this privacy statement and our practices have been reviewed for compliance with the TRUSTe program viewable on the validation page available by clicking the TRUSTe seal.
-The TRUSTe program does not cover information that may be collected through downloadable software.
-The TRUSTe certification only covers information collected on our web site www.drugs.com and does not cover information that may be collected through our Mobile Application(s).

-If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe at https://feedback-form.truste.com/watchdog/request
+If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request

 Click here for Our Mobile Application Privacy Policy.